Winner of the Surrogacy Professional of the Year Award

 It is important that in the event of your death your estate is distributed exactly as you would have chosen.

-Although many would consider their situation to be straightforward, it is still worthwhile having a Will in place to properly record your wishes.
-This will relieve much of the pressure on your loved ones after your death.
-You can also feel at ease knowing that your wishes have been recorded and will be followed after your demise.
+Having a Will in place to properly record your wishes will relieve much of the pressure on your loved ones after your death.
+You can also feel at ease knowing that your wishes have been recorded and will be followed after your lifetime.

-As Caerphilly Solcitiors we are ideally placed to help local residents, but we can also help across England and Wales if you are comfortable using online video conferencing tools such as Teams and/or Zoom
+As Caerphilly Solicitors, we are ideally placed to help local residents, but we can also help across England and Wales.

 Writing a robust Will could also ensure your beneficiaries don't pay more inheritance tax than is necessary.
 We can provide expert advice on your tax planning position.
 Contact us today!